-Kubernetes elegantly automates application container lifecycle management, but itself can be complex to configure and manage.
+Kubernetes and Kubernetes architecture elegantly automate application container lifecycle management, but can be complex to configure and manage.
 In this post, I will introduce you to ten Kubernetes best practices and show you how to easily apply them to your clusters.

 Let’s start with the best practices!

 All processes in a container run as the root user (uid 0), by default.
 To prevent potential compromise of container hosts, it is important to specify a non-root and least-privileged user ID when building the container image and make sure that all application containers run as a non-root user.

 Privileged containers are defined as any container where the container uid 0 is mapped to the host’s uid 0.
 A process within a privileged container can get unrestricted host access.
 Without proper settings, a process can also gain privileges from its parent.
 Application containers should not be allowed to execute in privileged mode and privilege escalation should not be allowed.

 Linux allows defining fine-grained permissions using capabilities.
 With Kubernetes, it is possible to add capabilities that escalate the level of kernel access and allow other potentially dangerous behaviors.
 Ensure that application pods cannot add new capabilities at runtime.

 Disallow changes to kernel parameters

 The Sysctl interface allows modifications to kernel parameters at runtime.
 In a Kubernetes pod these parameters can be specified as part of the configurations.
 Kernel parameter modifications can be used for exploits and adding new parameters should be restricted.

 Disallow use of bind mounts (hostPath volumes)